 - Salt and freshly ground black pepper

 - Pat beef dry with paper towels and sprinkle with salt and pepper.
-Heat in the oil in a 3-quart saucepan over medium-high heat until shimmering.
+In a large skillet over medium-high heat, heat oil until shimmering.

 - Add onion, carrots, celery, and mushrooms to the saucepan and sauté until the vegetables have softened and the mushrooms have released most of their liquid, about 5 to 7 minutes.
 Stir in the garlic and thyme until fragrant, about 30 seconds.
 Add to the slow cooker.